 How do lenders determine co-borrowers credit?

 It’s a big decision to decide whether you want to have someone else included in your mortgage application.
-You also have to determine if a co-borrower will make your loan application stronger and whether you both are willing to face the risk of the default on loan together along with the risks generally associated with homeownership.
+You also have to determine if a co-borrower will make your loan application stronger or not.
+It is important to decide if you both are willing to face the risk of the default on loan together along with the risks generally associated with homeownership.

 Remember, you can always add or remove co-borrowers from the mortgage and title in the future by refinancing your loan.
-If you want to explore your options and need help, we at Texas Trust Home Loans are always here for you.
+Want to explore your options and need help?
+We at Texas Trust Home Loans are always here for you.
 You can call us, and one of our loan officers will be glad to help you out.